🇨🇱

 Key Benefits

-No visa application required for eligible nationalities
+No visa required for most nationalities — immediate entry at border

 📋 Requirements (4)

-• Return or onward ticket (may be requested)
+• Return or onward travel ticket

 📝 Application Process